You are viewing a story from harrypotterfanfiction.com

 ‘Not really,’ he said.

 ‘I’m…I’m going to put these away.
 I was in the middle of changing my typewriter ribbon too, better finish that,’ I said, lifting up the bag of pipecleaners.
-I figured it was best to disappear into the bedroom because I was only making it awkward; ignoring the fact that they’d once actually been a couple, and despite the fact that me and Rose were actually related, Scorpius had always known her better than I had and I got the feeling she’d rather have her impending hysterical sobbing fit in front of him than me.
+I figured it was best to disappear into the bedroom because I was only making it awkward; ignoring the fact that they’d once actually been a couple - each other’s first love, no less - and despite the fact that me and Rose were actually related, Scorpius had always known her better than I had and I got the feeling she’d rather have her impending hysterical sobbing fit in front of him than me.

 My typewriter was totally fine – I hadn’t used it in a month, and was being kept temporarily under the bed, but I knelt on the floor and reached in to rub my fingers on the ribbon to get the full, inkstained appearance of actually having changed it.
 Through the half-shut door, I could hear Rose and Scorpius exchanging all sorts of stilted small talk about work and the economy.

-‘I’m really sorry to intrude on you like this,’ Rose said, her voice considerably higher than usual.
+‘I’m really sorry to intrude on you like this,’ I heard Rose say, her voice considerably higher than usual.
 ‘Just…too expensive to book a hotel and-’

 ‘It’s no problem.’